Backlang-Org/learn/src/the-basics/control_flow_conditional.md

 # Conditional Control Flow

 What would a program be without any decisions?
 Really boring.
-There are two kinds of conditional statements available in Backlang, `if` and `switch`.
+There are two kinds of conditional statements available in Back, `if` and `switch`.
 But what is a condition and conditional control flow?
 Let's figure it out.

 ## Conditions